NeuroRehack/PhysiCam/coral/README.md

-# PyCoral API examples
+# PyCoral Movenet Video Example

-This directory contains several examples that show how to use the [PyCoral API](https://coral.ai/docs/edgetpu/api-intro/) to perform inference or on-device transfer learning.
+This directory contains examples that show how to use the [PyCoral API](https://coral.ai/docs/edgetpu/api-intro/) to perform inference or on-device pose estimation using the pre-trained Movenet model.

 ## Run the example